-DIR was the vision of H. Peter Meyerhoff, a Honeywell aeronautics engineer, and his wife Rose – European Jews who were all too familiar with the barriers and limitations erected by discrimination.
-Dr. King’s passing inspired them to launch the “Buy Black” directory – a 10-page index of local, African-American-owned businesses.
+In 1968, Peter and Rose Meyerhoff founded DIR in Minneapolis for the sole purpose of advancing race relations and improving economic opportunities for the Black community following the assassination of Dr. Martin Luther King, Jr. The Meyerhoff’s were European Jews who were all too familiar with the barriers and limitations erected by discrimination.
+Dr. King’s untimely death inspired them to launch the “Buy Black” directory, a 10-page index of local, Black-owned businesses.
 The couple went door-to-door asking people to “buy black,” and a year later the Buy Black directory was published nationally.